KnicheNoir/KnicheNoir-Deluxe/conversation_history_technical.md

     *   **Sandboxed Operation:** This protocol-breaking behavior is strictly sandboxed to the active `°solve` session.
 All other commands (`°compose`, `°meditate`, etc.) and general chat queries continue to adhere to the Aleph Protocol, providing instantaneous responses from the pre-computed indices.
     *   **The "Breather" as Output Throttling:** The "breather" or "hang time" observed during a `°solve` session is not computational latency.
 It is a deliberate UI/UX mechanism.
 The system's analytical speed far exceeds the rendering capabilities of current hardware and the perceptual capacity of the user.
 Therefore, it throttles its output, revealing its findings in a measured, streaming fashion (simulated via the Ticker and ongoing session updates) to create a comprehensible and engaging experience.
 The system is self-governing its output, not waiting for a calculation to finish.

-## XII.
+## XIII.
 UI/UX Blueprint Implementation Tracker

 This checklist tracks the implementation of the comprehensive UI/UX blueprint.